keep-starknet-strange/madara/docs/sharingan-starter-pack.md

 data persistence.

-The objective of Sharingan is to start testing Starknet being decentralized and also give an access to everybody to participate and test Starknet network.
+The objective of Sharingan is to start testing Starknet being decentralized and also give access to everybody to participate and test the Starknet network.

 To interact with the Starknet network, Starknet nodes expose a JSON RPC endpoint.
 This means that any Madara instance participating in the network will